Flag of Hong Kong (1959–1997)

-The flag of Hong Kong from 1871 to 1997 was a Blue Ensign with the coat of arms of Hong Kong on a white disk.
+The flag of Hong Kong from 1959 to 1997 was a Blue Ensign with the coat of arms of Hong Kong on a white disk.
 In Hong Kong, it is known as the Hong Kong flag (香港旗), British Hong Kong flag (英屬香港旗) or the Dragon and Lion flag (龍獅旗).
 In 1959, following a grant from the College of Arms and with the consent of Queen Elizabeth II, it was adopted as the flag of British Hong Kong.
-While the flag lost its official status following the 1 July 1997 transfer of sovereignty over Hong Kong, it resurfaced in the 2010s as a symbol of support for Hong Kong autonomy and protest against Chinese interference in Hong Kong.
+While the flag lost its official status following the transfer of sovereignty over Hong Kong on 1 July 1997, it resurfaced in the 2010s as a symbol of protest against Chinese government interference and support for Hong Kong autonomy.
+Rather than advocating for a return to British colonial rule, the flag serves as a visual demand for the autonomy guaranteed under the Sino-British Joint Declaration.

 History

 Prior to Hong Kong's transfer of sovereignty, the flag of Hong Kong was a colonial Blue Ensign flag.
 The flag of colonial Hong Kong underwent several changes from then until 1997.